thingsym/vaw/readme.md

 * `theme_mod` setting theme_mod (theme modification value)
 	* See [set_theme_mod()](http://codex.wordpress.org/Function_Reference/set_theme_mod)
 	* set in YAML nested hash format
+	* comment out with a `#` at the beginning of a line, if you want to disable the setting.

 Configuration example

 	theme_mod          :
 	                       background_color: '993366'

+Disable the setting case

+	# theme_mod          :
+	#                        background_color: '993366'

 * `options` setting options
 	* See [update_option()](http://codex.wordpress.org/Function_Reference/update_option) and [Option Reference](http://codex.wordpress.org/Option_Reference)
 	* set in YAML nested hash format
+	* comment out with a `#` at the beginning of a line, if you want to disable the setting.

 Configuration example

 	options            :
 	                       blogname: 'blog title'
 	                       blogdescription: 'blog description'

+Disable the setting case

+	# options            :
+	#                        blogname: 'blog title'
+	#                        blogdescription: 'blog description'

 * `permalink_structure` setting permalink structure
 	* set the following three permalink structures